 Additionally, the change in legislation around contacting existing supporters via the telephone meant that we needed to devise a new mail-based approach to legacy giving.

-However, as National Deaf Children’s Society began to test approaching people who had less of a relationship with the charity, we found that response rates were also dwindling.
+The Story: National Deaf Children’s Society had always seen good results from DM legacy packs, but as they began to test approaching people who had less of a relationship with the charity, they found that response rates were also dwindling.

 At the same time, like many others, the charity found that they were unable to contact many existing supporters via telephone, which had traditionally been one of their main channels for generating enquiries.